cloudqwest/lrm-Here/download/index.md

 npm install --save lrm-graphhopper
 ```

-See the [lrm-graphhopper project page](https://github.com/perliedman/lrm-graphhopper) for info
+See the [lrm-here project page](https://github.com/trailbehind/lrm-Here) for info
 and docs on using the plugin.